ldsands/UsefulCodeSnippets/README.md

 1. [Stata](programming_languages/stata.md)
 1. [RegEx](programming_languages/regex.md)

-## Other snippits included
+## Other snippets included

-There are other software based snippits that I will keep here as well
+There are other software based snippets that I will keep here as well

 - [Powershell](other_software/powershell.md)
 - [Bash](other_software/bash.md)